If you do NOT see the Table of Contents frame to the left of this page, then

 As headquarters for the Würzburg Medical Service Area, the hospital provides logistical, administrative, and professional technical support for two attached dispensaries, the 210th General Dispensary at Kitzingen and the 269th Medical Detachment at Wertheim, and three attached annexes, the 23rd Medical Detachment at Wildflecken, the 24th Medical Detachment at Schweinfurt, and the 31st Medical Detachment at Bad Kissingen.
 Dental service is provided by the 123rd Medical Detachment (Den Svc) with Dental Clinics at each annex and dispensary as well as at the hospital in Würzburg.
 The 80th Medical Detachment (VFI) provides veterinary services for the medical service area and also operates a small animal clinic in Würzburg.
 The hospital and its attached units provides medical services for approximately 34,000 authorized personnel located within an area of about 3,500 square miles.
 Ambulance services is furnished by the 549th Medical Company (Amb) from the annexes and dispensaries to the hospital as well as from this hospital to other hospitals in Frankfurt and Landstuhl.

-33RD EVACUATION HOSPITAL
+33RD FIELD HOSPITAL

 (Source: USAREUR Military History Office - Online Medical Histories, 2002)